 Determination of heavy metals

-The content of heavy metals (As, Cd, Cr, Cu, Ni, Pb, V, Zn) in the PM10 particulate matter was determined by ICP-OES, after total digestion by aqua regia.
+The content of metals (As, Cd, Cr, Cu, Ni, Pb, V, Zn) in the PM10 particulate matter was determined by ICP-OES, after total digestion by aqua regia.

 Determination of polycyclic aromatic hydrocarbons (PAHs)

-After the extraction of the PM10 particulate matter on ASE (???) and purification on columns using SPE (solid-phase extraction), the content of 16 representatives of PAHs (according to U.S.EPA – naphthalene, acenaphthene, fluorene, phenanthrene, anthracene, fluoranthene, pyrene, benzo(a)anthracene, chrysene, benzo(b)fluoranthene, benzo(k)fluoranthene, benzo(a)pyrene, dibenz(a, h)anthracene, benzo(g, h, i)perylene, indeno(1,2,3-cd)pyrene) was determined on a gas chromatograph with mass-selective detection (at ICT Czech Republic), or using the high performance liquid chromatography (HPLC) with a fluorescence-based detector (in GIG laboratories, Poland).
+After the extraction of the PM10 particulate matter on ASE (Accelerated Solvent Extraction) and purification on columns using SPE (solid-phase extraction), the content of 16 representatives of PAHs (according to U.S.EPA – naphthalene, acenaphthene, fluorene, phenanthrene, anthracene, fluoranthene, pyrene, benzo(a)anthracene, chrysene, benzo(b)fluoranthene, benzo(k)fluoranthene, benzo(a)pyrene, dibenz(a, h)anthracene, benzo(g, h, i)perylene, indeno(1,2,3-cd)pyrene) was determined on a gas chromatograph with mass-selective detection (at ICT Czech Republic), or using the high performance liquid chromatography (HPLC) with a fluorescence-based detector (in GIG Katowice laboratories, Poland).

 Mineralogical analysis

-The mineralogical analysis on both sites was performed on the X-ray diffractometer from Bruker.
+The mineralogical analysis on both sites were performed on the X-ray diffractometer from Bruker.

 Modelling